Orthogonal Mode Decomposition for Finite Discrete Signals: Searching for the Modes

-It can be seen from the above calculation process that the extraction process of the intrinsic mode is localized in the frequency domain, allowing any intrinsic mode of interest to be extracted directly.
-Moreover, the search of mode position and the extraction of mode are the same process, which greatly reduces the complexity of the calculation.
+From the above calculation process, we know that the intrinsic mode is extracted locally in the frequency domain, allowing any intrinsic mode of interest to be extracted directly.
+Moreover, searching for mode position and extracting mode are the same process, which greatly reduces the complexity of the calculation.